Cumberland County DUI Court Process

 2. Pre-Trial Hearings

-- Plea Negotiations: During pre-trial hearings, your attorney may engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that reduces the charges or penalties you face.
+• Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor.
+The goal is to reach a plea agreement that could result in reduced charges or a lighter sentence.
+It is currently unknown what typical plea deals in Cumberland County entail.

 3. Trial (If No Plea Deal)

-- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause for the traffic stop, or demonstrating that you were not impaired.
+• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 First Offense